 Before opening his own restaurant, and while working in a country house hotel, Marc Fosh was the first British chef in Spain to have his cuisine awarded a Michelin star.
-For 2015 and 2016, a star was also awarded to Marc Fosh restaurant – located in a stylish contemporary hotel converted from a 17th-century convent.
+A star was also awarded to Marc Fosh restaurant in 2015 – and retained each year since – which is located in a stylish contemporary hotel converted from a 17th-century convent.

 We chose the Menu Marc for our dinner, described as a ‘small culinary journey of new and classic dishes from the kitchen of Marc Fosh’.
 This consisted of five courses, plus snacks to start, and petits fours afterwards.
 After the tasty array of snacks, served on a chunky wooden board, we started with a silky yellow gazpacho, with lemon verbena, red prawns, smoked cucumbers, and marinated sardines.
 The soup was poured over the other components in the bowl at the table.

 Neither of us particularly wanted the eel course on the menu and we were each able to choose an alternative dish from the Degustation Menu: marinated tuna belly, and a foie gras terrine.
 After these, we had another soup: a warm pea and lemongrass soup with aloe vera – again poured at the table – over a portion of salt cod, garnished with samphire.

 The meat course was a perfectly cooked piece of duck breast with eucalyptus, salt-baked baby turnips, and caramelized pineapple cubes, with an accompanying foam.
 The finale of slow-cooked Mediterranean peach with a moreish Turkish delight ice cream, pistachio, and ‘Baharat’ spices, artistically arranged on the plate, added an exotic touch to this interesting dinner.